California school boards pass climate change resolutions

 Back in July 2017, Park Guthrie of the Santa Rosa CCL chapter in California sent an email to his local CCL group inquiring about Sebastopol Union School Board members that would be open to hearing his proposal for climate action.
 In response, Park was put in touch with school board member Lawrence Jaffe—he was a bit of a climate activist himself.
-Park and the youth-adult team, including his two eldest kids, Kai and Lola, and another high schooler, Kaya, met with Lawrence later that month to talk shop and exchange contacts.
+Park and the youth-adult team, including his two eldest kids, Kai and Lola, along with Bruce Hagen, met with Lawrence later that month to talk shop and exchange contacts.
 The stage was set.

-The SCAC team, including Kaya’s mom and Park’s fellow teacher Tanya Turneaure, quickly set up more meetings with other school board members over the course of the next month to discuss the proposed resolution, which had been carefully drafted to reflect the agenda and rhetoric of CCL.
+The SCAC team quickly set up two more meetings with other school board members over the course of the next month to discuss the proposed resolution, which had been carefully drafted to reflect the agenda and rhetoric of CCL.
 Allies were made insofar as discussion of their resolution was added to the docket of the next school board meeting.
 Buckling down, Park and his compatriots prepared for a presentation that would make or break their campaign.

 The presentation was brief but to the point, gaining them the support they needed—a motion passed to move the resolution to board committee for revising.
 A month of sweeping wildfires across Sonoma Country heightened anticipation, but the day finally came.
 On Monday, December 4, Sebastopol Union School Board unanimously passed the Sebastopol Union School District’s (SUSD) Climate Change Resolution, releasing a press statement characterizing it as “one of the strongest climate change resolutions ever passed by a public school board in the nation.”
 The SUSD resolution received praise all around, providing just the fodder needed to keep the campaign going strong.